 Our Director of Business Conduct, an employee, reviews all communications directed to the Audit Committee and the Board.
 The Chairman of the Audit Committee is promptly notified of any substantive communication involving accounting, internal accounting controls, or auditing matters.
 The Lead Independent Director is promptly notified of any other significant communication, and any Board-related matters which are addressed to a named Director are promptly sent to that Director.
-Copies of all communications are available for review by any Director.
-Some communications, such as advertisements, business solicitations, junk mail, resumes, and any communication that is overly hostile, threatening, or illegal, will not be forwarded to the Board.
+Copies of all communications, such as advertisements, business solicitations, junk mail, resumes, and any communication that is overly hostile, threatening, or illegal, will not be forwarded to the Board.
 Communications may be made anonymously or confidentially.
 Confidentiality shall be maintained unless disclosure is: